Roofstock has completed over $2 billion in single-family

 - Home disclosure reports that summarize any local risks including natural hazards and local crime rates

-- Certified property managers, vetted by Roofstock, which are experts in the local area
+- Certified property managers, vetted by Roofstock, who are experts in the local area

 - A professional property floor plan and professional marketing photos of the property

-I’m sorry that that’s insane – it removes an enormous amount of risk from the buyer.
+I’m sorry, but that’s insane – it removes an enormous amount of risk from the buyer.

 - Pricing Appraisal

 - Title Report